The Temple of Dusk: Reception

 Like many American films of the time, The Temple of Dusk was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required a cut, in Reel 3, of the scene with the wife at the mantle and her lover on the couch and the first kissing scene between wife and lover where Akira discovers them.

+Preservation

+With no holdings located in archives, The Temple of Dusk is considered a lost film.